Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You may report larger damage claims on the City's website by locating "Report it!" on the homepage.

 Event dates are assigned on a first come first served basis, with previous years' events having the right of first refusal for the same weekend.
 Due to the large volume events held each year, there are very few open weekend dates from April through October.
 Please speak with Rhonda Kadish regarding available dates.
-For more information, visit: Special Event Planning/Information
+For more information, visit the Special Events page.

 For more information visit the Hudson Police Department Vacation Watch Program.